GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 8. Activate the client application

 ### Test the Solution
 1. Select a queue that you are a member of and activated in.
-Note that setting up a test queue with only yourself as a member is a quick solution here, since this guarantees that inbound calls to the queue will be assigned to you.
+Setting up a test queue with only yourself as a member is a quick solution here, since this guarantees you are assigned inbound calls to the queue.
 See [Create and configure queues](https://help.mypurecloud.com/articles/create-queues/) in the Genesys Cloud Resource Center for more.
-** - Make sure that “Voice Transcription” is enabled in both the queue settings and in Speech and Text Analaytics:
+** - Make sure that “Voice Transcription” is enabled in both the queue settings and in Speech and Text Analytics:
 ![Transcription Setting Queue](images/transcription-queue.png)
 ![Transcription Setting Analytics](images/transcription-speech-and-text)

-2. Make sure there is an inbound call flow that is configured to transfer inbound calls to the queue you selected.
+2. Make sure that there is an inbound call flow configured to transfer inbound calls to the queue you selected.
 See [Work with inbound flows](https://help.mypurecloud.com/articles/work-with-inbound-call-flows/) in the resource center for more.
 ![Inbound Call Flow](images/inbound-call-flow.png)

-3. Make sure there is a call route assigned to the inbound call flow from the previous step.
+3. Make sure that there is a call route assigned to the inbound call flow from the previous step.
 See [Add a call route](https://help.mypurecloud.com/articles/add-a-call-route/) in the resource center for more.
 ![Call Route](images/call-route.png)

-4. Make sure there is a DID number assigned to the call route from the previous step.
+4. Make sure that there is a DID number assigned to the call route from the previous step.
 See [Manage DID and toll-free number assignments](https://help.mypurecloud.com/articles/manage-did-and-toll-free-number-number-assignments/) in the resource center for more.
 ![DID Assignment](images/did-assignment.png)
 5. Click the slider in the upper right-hand corner of the Genesys Cloud UI to go **On Queue**
 6. Using a phone, call (or have someone else call) the DID number mentioned above.
-7. Using the dialpad or voice, answer the promps from the IVR flow to navigate to your selected Queue.
+7. Using the dialpad or voice, answer the prompts from the IVR flow to navigate to your selected Queue.
 8. Answer the incoming call in the Genesys Cloud app.
 9. Open the Apps in the side navigation bar.
-10. Open the client application which was set up in previous steps.
+10. Open the client application, which was set up in previous steps.
 11. Find your queue in the **Active Conversation Dashboard** and expand to find your active conversation's listing.

 ## Sample App Overview